nicholasareed/minimailt2/README.md

 - Android 2.2+

 ## Option 1: Build with PhoneGap Build
-1. Fork this repo
+1. Fork this repo (optional)
 1. Sign up for Adobe PhoneGap Build: http://build.phonegap.com/plans/free
 1. Create a new project in PhoneGap Build using your forked GitHub URL
-1. Build the project and download the Android build (only Android is currently supported)
+1. Build the project and download the Android build (must enable )

-## Option 2: Build locally with Eclipse SDK
+## Option 2: Build locally with Eclipse
 1. (coming soon)
 1. Follow the instructions at https://github.com/emailbox/minimail_mobileapp_full (coming soon)